au-ts/libvmm/README.md

 ## Getting started

-To quickly show off the project, we will build the `simple` example.
+To quickly show off the project, we will run the `simple` example.
 This example is intended to simply boot a Linux guest that has serial output and input.

 ### Dependencies